Can't find what you're looking for? Try our service search

 How can I get access to the records?

-If you would like a copy of your records you will need to complete the form below.
+If you would like a copy of your records you must make a request to the Trust and we suggest using the form below.
 This will allow us to confirm your identity and provide you with copies of the information you would like.

-Corporate Affairs Team, Sheffield Health & Social Care NHS Foundation Trust, Fulwood House, Old Fulwood Road, Sheffield S10 3TH
+Corporate Affairs, Sheffield Health and Social Care NHS Foundation Trust, Fulwood House, Old Fulwood Road, Sheffield S10 3TH